-If you're still not quite sure what kind of holiday you're after, worry not as we have a choice of thousands of dog-friendly holiday cottages throughout the UK.
-Paw your way through our collection to find the pawfect holiday property in the countryside, in the city or on the coast for you and your humans.
+If you're still not quite sure what kind of holiday you and the pup are after, worry not as we have a choice of thousands of dog-friendly holiday cottages - you'll soon put together a fantastic holiday with your dogs in the UK.
+Paw your way through our collection to find the ideal holiday property in the countryside, in the city or on the coast for you and your pack.

 Disclaimer: Whilst every effort has been made to ensure the accuracy of the information at the time of writing,